Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 The top section is a brief overview of Queue metrics and the rest of the dashboard provides information about messages related to Queues and Message Spool usage used in your estate.

-• Endpoints: A Query Value widget that shows the total number of queues and topic endpoints in your estate.
+• Last Endpoints: A query value widget that shows the last total number of queues and topic endpoints in your estate.

-• % Util Endpoints: A Query Value widget that shows the percentage utilization of endpoints is the count of all queues and topic endpoints as a percentage of the endpoint limit for the services.
+• Last % Util Endpoints: A query value widget that shows the last percentage utilization of endpoints is the count of all queues and topic endpoints as a percentage of the endpoint limit for the services.

-• Connections: A Query Value widget that shows the total connections count for the event broker services.
+• Last Connections: A query value widget that shows the last total connections count for the event broker services.

-• Avg Queue Spool Util: A Query Value widget that shows the average percentage utilization of maximum message spool size across all queues.
+• Last Queue Spool Util: A query value widget that shows the last percentage utilization of maximum message spool size across all queues.

-• Queues: A Query Value widget that shows the number queues.
+• Last Queues: A query value widget that shows the last number queues.

-• Queues with Messages & No Consumers: A Query Value widget that shows the count of queues with messages and no active consumers (a zero-bind count).
+• Last Queues with Messages & No Consumers: A query value widget that shows the last count of queues with messages and no active consumers (a zero-bind count).

 • Top 10 Queues/Service by Msg Spool Utilization: A Top List widget that shows a list of the top ten queues in the estate by the Msg Spool utilization.

-• Msg In Rate: A Query Value widget that shows the current rate (messages per second) of incoming messages coming across all queues.
+• Last Msg In Rate: A query value widget that shows the last rate (messages per second) of incoming messages coming across all queues.

 • Incoming Message Rate (msg/sec): A Timeseries Widget that shows a graph of the incoming messages coming across all queues over the selected time interval.

-• Msgs Out Rate: A Query Value widget that shows the current rate (messages per second) of outgoing messages leaving across all queues.
+• Last Msgs Out Rate: A query value widget that shows the last rate (messages per second) of outgoing messages leaving across all queues.

 • Incoming Message Rate (msg/sec): A Timeseries Widget that shows a graph of the outgoing messages across all queues over the selected time interval.

-• Q Msg Spool Util: A Query Value widget that shows the utilization of the queue with the with the highest utilization as a percentage of its maximum.
+• Last Q Msg Spool Util: A query value widget that shows the last utilization of the queue with the with the highest utilization as a percentage of its maximum.

 • Messages Spooled as % of Limit for Queues: A Timeseries Widget that shows a graph of the queue with the highest utilization over the selected time interval.

-• Q Msg Spool Size (MB): A Query Value widget that shows the current Message Spool usage of queues in megabytes (MB).
+• Last Q Msg Spool Size (MB): A query value widget that shows the last Message Spool usage of queues in megabytes (MB).

 • Guaranteed Message Spool Size (MB) for Queues: A Timeseries Widget that shows a graph of the current Message Spool usage of queues over the selected time interval.

-• Active Consumers: A Query Value widget that shows the number of active consumers across all queues.
+• Last Active Consumers: A query value widget that shows the last number of active consumers across all queues.

 • Active Consumers on Queues (bind count): A Timeseries Widget that shows a graph the number of active consumers across all queues over the selected time interval.

-• Q Msg Spooled: A Query Value widget that shows the current number of messages spooled on queues.
+• Last Q Msg Spooled: A query value widget that shows the last number of messages spooled on queues.

 • Guaranteed Messages Spooled for Queues: A Timeseries Widget that shows a graph of the current number of messages spooled on queues over the selected time interval.

 • Queues: A Table widget that lets you look at the current state of key metrics by queues.
 This table includes detailed information about the queue name, service, number of messages, Message Spool usage, bind counts, and incoming/outgoing rates.
-You can also use the Search to filter on the name of the Bridge (QUEUE_NAME).
-Alternatively, you can use the filters at the top of this dashboard to filter what is shown in the tables.
+You can also use the Search field to filter on the name of the Queue (QUEUE_NAME) or service (SERVICE_NAME).
+You can use the filters at the top of this dashboard to filter the contents of its tables by service (SERVICE_NAME) or Queue (QUEUE_NAME).

 • Dead Message Queues: A Table widget that lets you look at the current state of key metrics by dead message queues.
 This table highlights the status of any dead message queues in your estate and includes detailed information about the queue name, service, number of messages, Message Spool usage, bind counts, and incoming/outgoing rates.
 You can also use the Search to filter on the name of the Bridge (QUEUE_NAME).
 Alternatively, you can use the filters at the top of this dashboard to filter what is shown in the tables.